murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 Well done, We are now going to fetch our barcodes:

 > ## Exercise
 > 2. You will need to specify the set of barcodes used in the construction of the RAD library.
-Each P1 adaptor in RAD read has a particular inlineDNA barcode (an inline barcode) that gets sequenced first, allowing data to be associated with individual samples.
+Each P1 adaptor in RAD read starts with a particular DNA barcode that gets sequenced first, allowing data to be associated with individual samples.
 To save you some time, the barcode file is at: `/nesi/project/nesi02659/obss_2021/resources/gbs/lane1_barcodes.txt` Copy it to the `dataprep/` where you currently are.
-Have a look at them. (*
+Have a look at them.
 >
+>> ## Solution
+>> ```bash
+>> cp /nesi/project/nesi02659/obss_2021/resources/gbs/lane1_barcodes.txt
+>> ```
+>{: .solution}
+>
 > 4. Based on the barcode file, can you check how many samples were multiplexed together in this RAD library
 >> ## Solution
->> you can use `wc -l` ~~~ or less to count the lines
+>> you can use `wc -l lane1_barcodes.txt`  or `less lane1_barcodes.txt` to inspect the file yourself the lines
 >> cp /nesi/project/nesi02659/obss_2021/resources/gbs/lane1_barcodes.txt .
 >> ```
 > {: .solution}